CONGRATULATIONS TO THE EBONY LADIES GOLF LEAGUE

 - Louise Horne, Founder ELGL

-The Ebony Ladies Golf League (ELGL) of Chicago, Illinois was founded March 15,1974 at Pipe O’ Peace Golf Course in Riverdale, Illinois by Mrs. Louise B. Horne and a group of fourteen pioneering golfing women representing various golf clubs.
+The Ebony Ladies Golf League (ELGL) of Chicago, Illinois was founded March 15,1974 at Pipe O’ Peace Golf Course in Riverdale, Illinois by Mrs. Louise B. Horne.
+She invited a group of fourteen pioneering golfing women representing various golf clubs.
 The clubs included Chicago Women’s Golf Club, Choisettes, Pipe O’ Peace Men and Women, and Par 17 Ladies.

 These dynamic women formed the first African American women’s golf league in the Midwest!